Fleet logo

 5. The results should only display one order.
 Any additional could be duplicate orders or those made in error.

-6. Repeat this process until all remaining draft orders show "Waiting for Fulfillment"
+6. Repeat this process until all remaining draft orders show "Waiting for Fulfillment."

 Fulfill a swag request

-There are many times in which community members, customers, and contributors are in need of some cool Fleet swag.
 Swag requests are received in the form of issues and will be fulfilled based on availability.
 To process a swag request:

 1. Check and communicate availability to the requestor.